Find Trade Colleges

 • Contract Clerk

 In the United States, there were 141,500 jobs for Human Resources Assistant in 2016.
 There is little to no growth in job opportunities for Human Resources Assistant.
-Due to new job openings and attrition, there will be an average of 15,100 job openings in this field each year.
+There will be an estimated 15,100 positions for HR Assistant per year.

 undefined